What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Tren A Las Nubes

-The Tren a las Nubes, or in English Train to the Clouds, is the most famous train trip in Argentina.
-The journey starts from Salta and makes passengers enjoy some of the most stunning landscapes Argentina offers.
+The Tren a las Nubes, or in English Train to the Clouds, is Argentina’s most famous train trip.
+The journey starts from Salta and takes passengers through some of the country’s most stunning landscapes.

 The train travels through the Lerma Valley, passing by the bright Quebrada del Toro and even across a stunning bridge.
-The views over the desert canyon of La Polvorilla are spectacular from a great altitude of 4200 metres above sea level.
+From an incredible altitude of 4200 metres above sea level, the views over the desert canyon of La Polvorilla are spectacular.

-The train is the world’s fourth highest and reaches the peak of its trip at 4200 metres high, at the end of the railway line.
-The journey to the Clouds is not a short trip, so it could take around 15 hours.
+The train is the world’s fourth highest and reaches the peak of its trip at 4200 metres high at the end of the railway line.
+The journey to the Clouds is not short, so it could take around 15 hours.

 Museo Arquelogia De Alta Montana

-The Museo Arquelogia de Alta Montana, or MAAM as it is locally called, is one of the initial museums in Argentina.
+The Museo Arquelogia de Alta Montana, or MAAM as it is locally called, was one of the first museums in Argentina.
 The museum holds one of the most significant exhibitions in the world, concentrating on Incan culture and heritage.

 The most prominent collection in the Incan exhibition is of the child sacrifices left on some of the most challenging peaks in the Andes.